 Parent Comfort

-The Elite may not be as comfortable as the top-scoring pack, but it is more comfortable than most of the competition and one to consider if comfort is your main goal.
+The Elite may not be as comfortable as other top-scoring packs, but it is more comfortable than most of the competition and one to consider if comfort is your main goal.

-Though it has thick padding and a stiff waistband, it struggled to keep up with the overall comfort and adjustability of some of the competition.
+Though it has thick padding and a stiff waistband, it struggled to keep up with some of the competition's overall comfort and adjustability.

-The shoulder straps provide a stable feeling with ample padding and structure for weight distribution.
+The shoulder straps provide a stable feeling, ample padding, and structure for weight distribution.
 The straps are easy to adjust for length and can be done on the go.
 This Kelty also sports the load lifters that make carrying more comfortable.
-The load lifters have a fixed attachment point while the shoulder strap height itself moves up and down which is not the best for proper function at either end of the torso range.
-This feature is one you may want to test before deciding to keep your purchase.
+The load lifters have a fixed attachment point while the shoulder strap height itself moves up and down, which is not the best for proper function at either end of the torso range.
+You may want to test this feature before deciding to keep your purchase.

-The chest clip helps bring the shoulder straps together for a better fit and draws the cockpit closer to the back of the wearer making it more comfortable for carrying.
-The clip is easy to operate one-handed and the strap moves smoothly.
+The chest clip helps bring the shoulder straps together for a better fit and draws the cockpit closer to the back of the wearer, making it more comfortable to carry.
+The clip is easy to operate one-handed, and the strap moves smoothly.

 The Elite's thick and stiff waistband contributes significantly to weight distribution and overall comfort.
 Smaller testers felt like the waistband was somewhat droopy in the back.
 The Elite has torso adjustment for a customizable fit for wearers of different heights.
 While this works well and has a good range, it may not be the best for more petite users or parents who are significantly shorter than average.